-MAT104 Mathematics in Elementary Education
+MAT104 Mathematics in Elementary Education 3 credits: 3 hours

 This is the second course of a sequence devoted to the study of how children learn mathematics.
 The course examines the mathematics curriculum of the elementary school with an emphasis on how to teach it.
 Among the topics included are operations on rationals, geometry, measurement, and basic notions of statistics of particular value to prospective school teachers and paraprofessionals.
-Prerequisite: MAT103